osigaud/rl_labs_notebooks/README.md

-# Jupyter Notebook Lab on the Basics of Reinforcement Learning

-This is a private repository for setting up a basic reinforcement learning labs based on jupyter notebooks.
+This repository contains labs for understanding and coding basic reinforcement learning concepts based on jupyter notebooks.

 The labs are intended for being available to anyone through internet, so the assignments should be self-explanatory.

+Most of the work was done by Yasmine Hamdani during a one month master internship

 ## Getting Started